United-Way-Achievement-Club/uw_database/README.md

     python --version

-Then, follow these steps.
+Then, open a terminal and follow these steps.

 #### 1. Clone this repository

         git clone https://github.com/SrutiG/uw_database.git
-#### 2. Navigate to the uw_database repository in your terminal
+#### 2. Navigate to the uw_database repository

         cd uw_database
 #### 3. Install the necessary requirements